OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The coastal city of Essaouira is a sandy canvas splashed with ocean-blue doors and shutters; bold, bright ceramics and rugs; and a rainbow of spices.
-Whether you want to kick back and relax or lose yourself in the hustle and bustle, look no further than these vibrant accommodation options for the perfect city break.
+The Atlantic coastal city of Essaouira is a sandy canvas punched with ocean-blue doors and shutters; it is a shopper’s city of bold, bright ceramics and rugs; rainbow spices at every turn in the markets you discover.
+Whether you want to relax or lose yourself in the thrum, somewhere to stay that’s comfy and easy on the eye is an essential part of the visit.
+And we know just where to stay in Essaouira.

 With a name that means ‘beautifully designed’ in Moroccan Arabic, it’s no wonder that Essaouira has become an artistic hub.
 Built between wind, sand and sea, the walled city was designed in the 18th century by a French architect for King Mohammed III.
 Hints of foreign influence can still be seen today in its architecture and burgeoning art scene.
 Artists were drawn here by the fairytale fortifications, picturesque port and spice-scented streets, where Jimi Hendrix passed by in 1969 and hippies hung out in the 1970s.
 Nowadays, the city plays host to numerous music festivals and exhibitions.

-Chill Art was built by travellers for travellers, so you won’t find better backpacker vibes anywhere else.
-Originally an 18th-century riad, it was bought by a group of young Europeans in the ’70s and became Essaouira’s first hostel.
-It’s still a favourite with solo globetrotters today, and offers vibrant murals, live-music nights and plenty of communal areas.
-Share stories over a free Moroccan tea during happy hour, enjoy a healthy dinner together and then grab an instrument to join a late-night jam session.
-Choose from an eclectic mix of shared dorms and private doubles, or an apartment with private terrace and kitchen if you’d like a little privacy.
+Chill Art, an 18th-century riad, was created by travellers for travellers, so you won’t find better backpacker vibes anywhere in town.
+Bought by a group of young Europeans in the 1970s, it opened as Essaouira’s first hostel, and is still a favourite among solo wanderers, with its vibrant murals, live-music nights and sociable communal areas.
+Share stories over free Moroccan tea during happy hour, have (healthy) dinners together and – maybe even – grab an instrument to join a late-night jam session.
+There’s a mix of shared dorms and private doubles; alternatively, an apartment with private terrace and kitchen, if you’d like a little privacy.

-Through an Aladdin’s cave of carpets, tucked away off one of the main streets of the medina, you’ll find Hôtel Gnaoua.
-This riad is one of the many reasonably priced hotels in Essaouira, worth mentioning for its central location and excellent free breakfast served on the sunny rooftop terrace.
-Fill up on eggs, msemen (Moroccan pancake), orange juice and coffee while watching the busy streets below.
-Just a few steps from the riad you’ll find enough cafés and shops to occupy you for the afternoon.
-The rooms are decorated with Moroccan art and textiles, with comfy beds to ensure you get a good night’s sleep after a day wandering the medina.
-It’s great value for money for a private room with bathroom and breakfast included.
+Tucked off one a main street in the medina, accessed via ways busy with carpet vendors, Hôtel Gnaoua is one of many reasonably priced hotels in Essaouira.
+It deserves flagging up for its central location and excellent free breakfast served on the sunny rooftop terrace.
+Fill up on eggs, msemen (Moroccan pancake), orange juice and coffee while watching the teeming street trade below.
+Just a few steps from this riad you’re plunged into a whirl of cafés and shops that’ll keep you captivated for hours.
+Back at the ranch, relax in bedrooms of Moroccan art and textiles: great value for money for this degree of privacy, with bathroom, and breakfast.
+The comfy beds guarantee deep sleep after demanding medina wanderings.

 Hidden on a quiet hilltop just outside Essaouira, Tangaro is the perfect place for those who want to dip into the city and prioritise chill time.
 Winding stone paths lead through the calming cactus gardens to several whitewashed cottages, with a central courtyard shaded by a huge eucalyptus tree, where breakfast is served.
 Plan your day around dips in the pool, naps in the sun, long lunches in the poolside conservatory and watching the sunset from your private terrace.
 Guests can use the private hammam for free, while massages and yoga classes are available on request at the spa.